fxlin/p4-fs/docs/interpretation.md

 C/C++ code can directly use the C header we provide to manipulate ext2 data structures; other programming languages will have to manipulate those bits per the C header.

+You need to parse filesystem data structures using your own code.
+You cannot rely on existing ext2 libraries or tools (such as dumpe2fs) and parse their output.

 ## DELIVERABLES:

 A single tarball (`.tar.gz`) containing: